timpending/comp-sci-curriculum/Unit-3/02-hash-tables.md

 __Linear Probing__

 Another category of solving collision problems is probing.
 Linear probing is one such scheme.
-Rather than solve a collsion with an extra data structure, the scheme tries to put the key and value in a different spot in the array.
+Rather than solve a collision with an extra data structure, the scheme tries to put the key and value in a different spot in the array.
 With linear probing, if there is a collision at index i, the algorithm tries to put the key and value at index i + 1, then index i + 2, etc. Until it finds an open slot.
 To find out of a key is in the hash, the algorithm must hash to an index.
 If the key and value exists at that index, then it is found.
 If the key and value do no exist at that index, then continue looking linearly through the array until the key and value are found, or an empty space is found in the array.
 If there is an empty space, you know the key and value are not in the array.

 ## Big O Runtime of Hash Tables

 A hash table has impressive performance characteristics:

 * __Inserting__: O(1)
 * __Removing__: O(1)
 * __Accessing a Value Using a Key__: O(1)
 * __Finding A Value (without key)__: O(n)
 * __Space Complexity__: O(n)